 Here's what the two different types of vitamins are and exactly how much most Americans should be taking in every day.

 There are two types of vitamins, fat and water-soluble.

 Fat-soluble vitamins dissolve in fat and are carried by fat molecules through your body.
 Without fat in our diet, we would not be able to absorb these vitamins.
-Fat-soluble vitamins are also stored in our body fats so if we take them in supplements, they can build up to potentially dangerous levels.
+Fat-soluble vitamins are also stored in our body fats, so if we take them in supplements, they can build up to potentially dangerous levels.

 A, D, E and K vitamins are fat-soluble.

 A - helps with vision, reproduction, immunity and skin growth and maintenance.
-Overdosing (75,000+ IU/daily or 15,000+ micrograms) can cause Nausea, vomiting, headache and increased cerebrospinal pressure.
+Overdosing (75,000+ IU/daily or 15,000+ micrograms) can cause nausea, vomiting, headache and increased cerebrospinal pressure.
 Chronic overdosing can cause hair loss, bone and muscle pain, liver damage and ever birth defects in pregnant women.
 33,000 to 50,00 IU a day may increase the risk of lung cancer in smokers.

 D - is an antioxidant, boosts immunity and reduces the risks of cancer and heart disease.
 Overdosing (5,000 10,000+ IU/daily) can cause hypercalcemia, hypercalciuria, kidney stones and soft tissue calcifications.

-E - is an antioxidant, but clinical trails haven't worked out.
+E - is an antioxidant, but clinical trials haven't worked out.
 It doesn't protect against heart disease or boost immunity as once believed.
 In fact, 400 IU a day or more may slightly raise the risk of dying.

 K - is responsible for making proteins that allow blood to clot.
 Overdosing only appears to be a problem for people on anti-clotting medications.
 Excess K may interfere with anti-clotting medications.